 Craft, who previously served as U.S. ambassador to Canada, spoke briefly to reporters at a press stakeout webcast live from U.N. headquarters at New York.
 She called U.N.
 Secretary-General António Guterres a wise leader and expressed “extraordinary gratitude for the bold leadership” of U.S. President Donald Trump, who put her in the job.

 Craft delivered a statement at her first U.N.
 Security Council meeting on the Central African Republic.
 She succeeds Nikki Haley, who left the post nine months earlier.
-The U.S. Senate had confirmed Kraft for the job along party lines in a 56-34 vote; just five Senate Democrats backed her confirmation.
+The U.S. Senate in late July confirmed Kraft for the job along party lines in a 56-34 vote; just five Senate Democrats backed her confirmation.
 By contrast, the 100-member Senate in January 2017 overwhelmingly confirmed Haley in 96-4 vote.

 As a longtime Republican activist, Craft has leveraged her influence, connections and wealth, including that of her billionaire husband, Joseph Craft III, the longtime CEO of the publicly traded coal giant Alliance Resource Partners, the second largest coal producer in the eastern United States.

 The Crafts are the largest coal donors to Trump from their native Kentucky, which employs over 6,000 miners.
 The couple have reported more than $63 million in energy assets mainly from coal, oil and gas, the largest fossil fuel-burning sources of greenhouse gas emissions.

 In 2017, she was quoted by Canada’s publicly owned CBC News as saying that she believed in “both sides of the science” behind climate change.
 The Crafts also have close ties to Senate Majority Leader Mitch McConnell, Republican of Kentucky, who recommended her for the job of U.N. envoy.

 During her Senate confirmation hearing in June, however, Craft promised to recuse herself from U.N. discussions related to coal and not to stand in the way of diplomatic efforts to tackle the climate crisis.

 She also came under fire when Senator Bob Menendez, Democrat of New Jersey and the most senior non-Republican on the Senate Foreign Relations Committee, disclosed records showing that she was absent from her post in Canada for more than 300 days between October 2017 and June 2019.